 Most people know handguns, assault rifles, knives, etc. can be declared a deadly weapon.
 However, those are not the only ones.
 The law defines a deadly weapon as anything that is designed to be lethal or could be capable of causing someone’s death.
 Other examples include machetes, explosives, brass knuckles, etc.

 Arizona also has a definition of dangerous instruments, which can also be considered deadly weapons.
-A dangerous instrument could be anything that causes death to someone or serious injury in certain situations.
+A dangerous instrument could be anything that causes death to someone or serious bodily injury in certain situations.
 What this means is that ordinary objects can be declared as dangerous instruments in some circumstances.

 Dangerous instruments are not necessarily designed to be deadly, but they can be capable of causing someone’s death.
 Some examples can include a baseball bat, heavy rocks or bricks, a hockey stick, screwdriver, razor blade or box cutter, etc.